team-dev-docs/stylex-dev-docs-playground/dev-docs/context-javascript-stylexintro-app-page.tsx.md

 Welcome to the stylex simple tutorial quickstart.
 The goal of this tutorial is a 2 minute of project using <code>styleX</code> and <code>Next.js</code>.

-## Step Zero: Cd into the Next Directory
+## Step One: Cd into the Next Directory

 ```devdocs_run